radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 **Status:** Other than the second mitigation (secure communication) listed above, none of the mitigations is currently active.

-#### Threat: Use of Weak Cryptographic Hashing Algorithm (SHA-1)
+#### Threat: A Malicious Actor Could Exploit SHA-1 Weaknesses to Generate Hash Collisions

-**Description:** As mentioned above, the UCP uses SHA-1 for hashing resource IDs and generating ETags.
+**Description:** A malicious actor could exploit the known vulnerabilities of the SHA-1 hashing algorithm to generate hash collisions.
+The UCP currently uses SHA-1 for hashing resource IDs and generating ETags.
+This could potentially allow an attacker to create two different inputs that produce the same hash value, leading to unauthorized access or data manipulation.

-**Impact:** Although used for non-security purposes, SHA-1 has known vulnerabilities.
-If misused in security contexts, it could lead to hash collisions and potential security weaknesses.
-Also, if we want to have a stronger cryptographic hashing algorithm for hashing resource IDs and generating ETags, we should use another one.
+**Impact:** Although SHA-1 is used for non-security purposes, its vulnerabilities could be exploited to create hash collisions.
+This could result in unauthorized access to resources, data corruption, or other security weaknesses if the hashes are used in security-sensitive contexts.
+Using a stronger cryptographic hashing algorithm is essential to ensure the integrity and security of the system.

 **Mitigations:**

-1. **Replace SHA-1 with a Stronger Algorithm.**
+1. **Replace SHA-1 with a Stronger Algorithm**:
+   1. **Action**: Identify all instances where SHA-1 is used in the codebase.
+   2. **Implementation**: Replace SHA-1 with SHA-256 or another secure hashing algorithm for hashing resource IDs and generating ETags.
+Ensure that the new algorithm is consistently used across all components.
+Test to verify that the change does not impact system functionality.

 **Status:** The mitigation is not active as of now.
-An action item is created to update the crypto algorithm used in hashing resource IDs and generating ETags as well as in other components of Radius.
+An action item has been created to update the cryptographic algorithm used in hashing resource IDs and generating ETags, as well as in other components of Radius.

 ## Open Questions

 ## Action Items

+1. **Use a Stronger Hashing Algorithm**:
-1. Use a hashing algorithm other than SHA-1 while computing the hash of resource IDs and generating ETags.
+   1. **Action**: Replace SHA-1 with a more secure hashing algorithm (e.g., SHA-256) for computing the hash of resource IDs and generating ETags.
+The issue that keeps track of this action item: <https://github.com/radius-project/radius/issues/8084>.
-2. Check if RBAC with Least Privilege is configured for every component to ensure that each component has only the permissions it needs to function.
-Make changes to the necessary components if required.
+2. **Ensure RBAC with Least Privilege is Configured for UCP**:
-3. Define and implement necessary Network Policies to ensure that communication is accepted only from expected and authorized components.
-Regularly review and update these policies to maintain security.
-4. Containers should run as a non-root user wherever possible to minimize the risks.
-Check if we can run any of the Radius containers as non-root.
-Do the necessary updates.
+   1. **Action**: Implement strict RBAC policies to limit which users and service accounts can access the UCP.
+Ensure that only trusted and necessary entities have the required permissions.
+Refer to the following pull request for more details: <https://github.com/radius-project/radius/pull/8080>.
+3. **Secure Communication Between UCP and Resource Providers**:
+   1. **Action**: Implement a form of authentication (e.g., mTLS) and apply Network Policies where applicable to secure communication between the UCP and resource providers.
+Documentation should also be added.
+Here is the issue that keeps track of this action item: <https://github.com/radius-project/radius/issues/8083>.

 ## Review Notes